Scotland’s international poetry prize

 In association with The Scottish Poetry Library

-The winners of this year's Scotland's international poetry prize have been notified and here are the results.
+The winners of 2014's Scotland's international poetry prize have been notified and here are the results.

 Winner: A Short History of the Moon by Polly Atkin